Introduction by Chris Kornman

 The plot of the farm where this award-winning lot originates is called Diamante (“the Diamond”).
 It contains Caturra and Catuaí cultivars, though other varieties more resistant to rust have been planted in recent years in other areas of El Cerro.
 After pulping the coffee undergoes a sealed-tank anaerobic fermentation process.
 A selection of mucilage and a little water are added to the mix, and the slurry is closely monitored for pH, temperature, brix, and a host of other variables.
 Under a watchful eye, the high degree of environmental control this allows contributes immeasurably to the coffee’s flavor.
 Thereafter the lot is dried for 3 days on a patio before moving to raised beds for another eighteen days of drying.

 Diamante placed 4th in this year’s Cup of Excellence competition.
-We’re proud to be offering the very same award-winning lot, and genuinely thrilled to share the story and flavor of Sr. Morera’s harvest.
+We’re proud to be offering identically harvested and processed coffee as the award-winning lot, and genuinely thrilled to share the story and flavor of Sr. Morera’s harvest.

 Green Analysis by Chris Kornman